ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

-The **Theory of Causal Relativity** is a theory of relativity in a space without time. **Causal Relativity Equations** derived from Relativity are purely spatial and can be used to successfully calculate and predict all the relativistic effects.
+The **Theory of Causal Relativity** is a theory of relativity in a space without time. **Causal Relativity Equations** derived from Relativity are purely spatial and can be used to calculate and predict all the relativistic effects without a time.

 ---